Wing Parish Council is the first tier of government for the Parish of Wing.

 The Parish Council is also responsible for, or involved in, the following groups and activities:

 Local groups can apply for a Parish Council Community Grant, as part of an award of money made each year.
-Grant cheques are awarded at the Annual Parish Meeting in May, when you may be asked to contribute to a showcase display of local groups and their activities.
+Grants are awarded throughout the year until the dedicated grant budget has been used.

 For anyone who needs help to access services, make friends and join clubs and organisations — ensuring residents are happy, not lonely, and well looked after.
 The Good Neighbours Scheme’ Directory lists all groups and organisations in the village.
 All the information is on this website and there are hard copies available in the library and the church.
 Good Neighbours Scheme Directory